RobertWiggins/barometer-client/README.md

 outlook.
 Graphical bar graphs and a tweet content pane offers insight into the emotional spectrum and sentiment revolving any search query.

-*The application is effectively a continuous, user-search driven online social presence survey.
+The application is effectively a continuous, user-search driven online social perception survey.

 placeholder for screenshot of natural language emotion summary per query.

 *tweets are limited to tweets posted within the last 7 days, forward to Twitter's standard search tier.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and